clockcpp/HairSpring/README.md

 - Processer: Intel Core i3 and higher, or the same performances AMD CPUs.

 ## devlopment software requirement:
-- IDE: Microsoft Visual Studio 2022 with C++ desktop development selected; [Download Visual Studio here](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)  __NOT Visual Studio Code__
+- IDE: Microsoft Visual Studio 2022 with C++ desktop development selected; [Download Visual Studio here](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)
+__NOT Visual Studio Code__

-## developer requirement:
+## development language:
 - C++

 ## How to use it